 We're asking you to identify your candidates (of all political stripes), show up for their public appearances, and ask them to commit to sign onto single payer legislation (or take additional action if they're already on the bill).
 And we want their response on video.

 With the ubiquity of smartphones, almost anyone can birddog on camera.
-Submit your team's entry and once we have enough, we'll hold a competition for best and worst candidate responses.
 Then share your video widely - on social media, with local journalists, progressive organizations, and anyone else who can reach your candidate's constituents!

 Awesome, how can I get started?